 Among the similarities between latte vs breve is the number of ingredients in their recipe.

-In a nutshell, you’ll find that they both use espresso and milk, but they use different kinds of milk.
+You’ll find that they both use espresso and milk, but they use different kinds of milk.

 In terms of richness and creaminess, breve is definitely at the top.

-A latte focuses on steamed milk in the middle, and you can expect only a light milk foam at the top.
+A latte focuses on steamed milk in the middle, and you can expect only a light foam at the top.

 As for breve, there is lots of milk foam at the top.